SOS: A Mind Exercise for Managing Anxiety ~

 For More Help Navigating the Flow – Check Out Todays Intuitive Reading >

-This self-care formula should not be considered as an exclusive method of treatment.
+Managing Anxiety should not be considered as an exclusive method of treatment.
 The appropriate medical or psychotherapeutic authorities should be consulted for the diagnosis and treatment of any medical or psychological condition.
+If you are having thoughts of suicide or extreme panic, call 911 or seek help immediately.
 The information and practices described on this website are best considered as an adjunct to orthodox medical or psychological treatments.